Stantde/this_was_cs50/learn_C_programming_and_OOP/notes.md

 * Exercise 1-19.
 Write a program detab which replaces tabs in the input with the proper number of blanks to space to the next tab stop.
 Assume a fixed set of tab stops, say every n positions.

 * Exercise 1-20.
 Write the program entab which replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
 Use the same tab stops as for detab.

-I may come back for these, but I feel like they are a waste of my time.

 * Exercise 1-21.
 Write a program to "fold" long input lines after the last non-blank character that occurs before the n-th column of input, where n is a parameter.
 Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.